Martavis Bryant: Sophomore season

 After his first season, Bryant's production increased.
-Against Ball State, he would have a 22-yard touchdown catch, a 17-yard carry, and three kickoff returns for 69 yards.
-He would finish this game leading the Tigers with 108 all purpose yards.
-For the season, he would show little improvement, having career highs with 10 receptions, 305 receiving yards, and 4 touchdown catches.
-He would lead the entire FBS with 30.5 yards per a reception.
+Against Ball State, he had a 22-yard touchdown catch, a 17-yard carry, and three kickoff returns for 69 yards.
+He finished the game leading the Tigers with 108 all-purpose yards.
+For the season, he showed little improvement, having career highs with 10 receptions, 305 receiving yards, and 4 touchdown catches.
+He led the entire FBS with 30.5 yards per reception.

 Junior season

 His junior season marked the best year in his college career.
 While playing against No. 5 Georgia, he recovered the game winning onside kick.
 Against North Carolina State, he had 6 receptions for 73 yards.
 On November 14, against Georgia Tech, he had a career-high 176 receiving yards, on five catches, for one touchdown.
 In his second Orange Bowl against No. 6 Ohio State he had three catches, 28 receiving yards, and two touchdowns, marking a career-high.
 He finished 2013 with 42 receptions, 828 receiving yards, and seven touchdown receptions making his career totals, 61 receptions, 1,354 receiving yards, and 13 touchdowns.

-Bryant announced on January 5, 2014, that he would forgo his senior season and enter the 2014 NFL Draft.
+Bryant announced on January 5, 2014, that he would forgo his senior season and enter the 2014 NFL draft.

 Professional career

+Pre-draft

 Coming out of Clemson, Bryant was projected to be drafted anywhere from the second to fourth round by the majority of NFL analysts and scouts.
 Bryant received an invitation to the NFL Combine and completed all the required combine drills and positional drills for team representatives and scouts.
 On March 6, 2014, he participated at Clemson's Pro Day and chose to only perform positional drills.
 He was ranked as the 14th best wide receiver prospect available in the draft by NFLDraftScout.com and was ranked the 13th best wide receiver by NFL analyst Mike Mayock.

 Pittsburgh Steelers

+2014 season

-The Pittsburgh Steelers selected Bryant in the fourth round (118th overall) of the 2014 NFL Draft.
-He was the 19th wide receiver selected in the 2014 NFL Draft.
-On June 9, 2014, he signed a four-year contract with the team worth $2.659 million with $439,220 guaranteed and a $439,220 signing bonus.
+The Pittsburgh Steelers selected Bryant in the fourth round (118th overall) of the 2014 NFL draft.
+He was the 19th wide receiver selected.
+On June 9, 2014, he signed a four-year contract with the team worth $2.659 million, with $439,220 guaranteed and a $439,220 signing bonus.